Download and Install the Latest Version of Birder's Diary

 - Often, your only option is to completely disable or completely remove (when disable doesn’t solve the problem) your antivirus programs.

 - The various flavors of Norton are one of the biggest offenders.
 Often, the only way is to completely uinstall Norton.
 Even then, it leaves a browser extension on your system such that if you attempt to install BD via your browser, it will mysteriously fail with no message.
 You have to disable the extension.
+In many instances you may have to configure Norton to ignore the C:\Birder’s Diary directory.
+Instructions here.

 - Windows Defender is FREE.
 It comes with Windows automatically and in most cases will be auto-enabled as soon as you uninstall all other antivirus programs on your computer.
 Defender has no issues with Birder’s Diary.